Application

 Looking back, moving forward.

-This project marked my first experience working with the complete UX design workflow, especially conducting user interviews and usability tests.
-It was both challenging and rewarding to apply these new methods.
-Starting with competitor analysis and user research, I gained a solid understanding of the target audience’s needs.
-Creating user personas, task flows, and wireframes helped bring the structure of the app to life.
+This project was my first experience working through the complete UX design workflow, from competitor analysis to usability testing.
+It was both challenging and rewarding to apply these methods for the first time.
+Starting with user research, I gained a clear understanding of the target audience’s needs, and creating user personas, task flows, and wireframes brought the app’s structure to life.

-Looking ahead, this groundwork provides a strong foundation for future development.
+This project laid a strong foundation for future development.
 The next steps would involve creating mid- and high-fidelity prototypes to refine the visual design and interactions.
-Expanding the user base for another round of testing would also ensure more diverse insights.
-This project has not only deepened my skills but also helped me grow as a designer by learning to embrace feedback as a powerful tool for improvement.
+Expanding the user base for further testing would provide more diverse insights.
+Overall, this project not only deepened my UX skills but also helped me grow as a designer by learning to embrace feedback as a valuable tool for improvement.